POP Nomination Process

 The chair/leader is asked to submit two documents to nominate a faculty member.
-This information should be provided as email attachments (PDF or MS Word) to Maria Lopez by mid-February, 2021:
+This information should be provided as email attachments (PDF or MS Word) to Debbie Fernandez by Feb.
+21, 2022:

-(1) One- to two-page summary supporting the nominee, including the merit of the nominee’s professionalism and humanistic characteristics and achievements, highlighting those manifested at the local level.
+- One- to two-page summary supporting the nominee, including the merit of the nominee’s professionalism and humanistic characteristics and achievements, highlighting those manifested within Baylor College of Medicine.

 Those faculty members chosen for final consideration will be invited to submit a curriculum vitae and further documentation to the Selection Committee.
 The award winner receives a trophy and a $5,000 honorarium.
-2020 awards were presented on Awards Day, May 20, 2020.
+The award is presented on Awards Day, May 2022.

 This award is co-administered by the Office of Faculty Development and the Center for Professionalism.
-Please contact Maria Lopez at (713) 798-8223 for more information.
+Contact Debbie Fernandez at (713) 798-7285 for more information.

 Past Love Award Recipients